Small Payload Quick Return: Exo-Brake

 The first test of the Exo-Brake system from orbit began with the launching of the TechEdSat-3p nano-satellite from the International Space Station on November 19, 2013.

 TechEdSat-4 is expected to test an Exo-Brake with variable drag in 2014.

 TechEdSat-3p took over 60 days to deorbit, while TechEdSat-4 reentered in about 30 days.

 A newer Exo-Brake system was tested on TechEdSat-5, deployed from the ISS in 2017.
 It is a flexible cross shape that can be warped for steering during reentry.

 SOAREX Flights

 Several investigations related to the SPQR programs and TechEdSat have been flown on Sub-Orbital Aerodynamic Re-entry Experiments (SOAREX) sounding rockets flights.

-SOAREX-6 flew 27 November 2008 on an ATK Sub-orbital/Orion 50xl sounding rocket.
+SOAREX-6 flew 27 November 2008 on an ATK ALV X-1 sounding rocket, but the rocket veered off course and the flight was terminated by range safety.
+SOAREX-6 survived the launch vehicle explosion and transmitted data until it was destroyed on splashdown.

 SOAREX-7 flew 28 May 2009 aboard a Terrier-Orion sounding rocket launched from Wallops Flight Facility (WFF) in Virginia.
 A TDRV (Tube Deployed Re-entry Vehicle) was successfully tested after the flight reached its apogee of 134 km.

-On SOAREX-8, which launched on a Terrier Black-Brant suborbital sounding rocket, a wireless sensor module, a camera, various communication devices, and a full Exo-Brake were tested.
+On SOAREX-8, which launched on a Black Brant 9 sounding rocket, a wireless sensor module, a camera, various communication devices, and a full Exo-Brake were tested.

 On SOAREX-9, a wireless sensor module, a camera, and various communication devices were tested.